3 Tools for Better Sleep

 3. Medical Cannabis

 For those of us with chronic pain, anxiety, or significant insomnia lifestyle changes will help, but they usually aren’t enough.
 Between my chronic pain and anxiety I often wondered if I’d ever sleep well again.
 I’ve tried a variety of prescription and supplemental sleep aids over the years and they all came with unpleasant and disruptive side effects.
 The first night I took a medical cannabis capsule for sleep, I knew my life was forever changed.
-All cannabis delivery methods can promote sleep, but indica dominant oral medications & edibles are especially helpful for people who wake up throughout the night as effects can last 6-8 hours.
+All cannabis delivery methods can promote sleep, but THC dominant oral medications & edibles are especially helpful for people who wake up throughout the night as effects can last 6-8 hours.
 Pairing your nightly cannabis medicine with a cup of chamomile tea or a lavender foot soak can help amplify the soothing and sedating effects of cannabis.
-To obtain your Florida Medical Cannabis card and certification, come meet with me at Florida Medical Cannabis Clinic
+To obtain your Florida Medical Cannabis card and certification, check out services at Florida Medical Cannabis Clinic.

 Article also published in the NUSASun.